syspack/paks/docs/getting_started/settings.rst

 ========

-Most defaults should work without changing, however you will likely want to customize settings in the case that you are deploying packages (as a developer) or if you want to install from a different trusted registry (as a user).
+Most defaults should work without changing, however you will likely want to customize settings in the case that you are a developer.

 Updating Settings
 =================